 In situations where a reviewer wishes to co-review an article with a junior member of their laboratory, they must abide by the same rules of confidentiality and publishing ethics, and be named as a co-reviewer on submission of the review to the journal.
 Sharing manuscript details with lab members as a whole or with colleagues outside of the lab is not permitted.

 Objectivity and fair play

 An Editor will evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

-Any concerns regarding objectivity and fair play should be directed to the Managing Editor.
+Any concerns regarding objectivity and fair play should be directed to the Executive Editor.

 A competing or conflict of interest is anything that might inappropriately influence (bias), or which might be perceived to interfere with, the full and objective presentation, review or publication of research findings or review-type material.
 Competing interests can be financial, professional or personal, and can be held by authors, their employers, funders, reviewers, Editors and editorial staff.
 Having a competing interest does not imply wrongdoing.

-JEB is committed to publishing the most objective and unbiased scientific information possible.
+Development is committed to publishing the most objective and unbiased scientific information possible.
 As such, we ask that all participants in the publication process disclose all relationships that could be viewed as potential competing interests.
-Questions regarding financial or competing interests should be addressed to the Managing Editor.
+Questions regarding financial or competing interests should be addressed to the Executive Editor.